Ising model and s-embeddings of planar graphs: Introduction, main results and perspectives

 and all angles of quads in~$\cS^\delta$ are uniformly bounded from below by $\theta_0$.
 (This assumption also implies that all the interaction parameters~\eqref{eq:x=tan-theta} are uniformly bounded away from~$0$ and from~$1$; e.g., see the formula~\eqref{eq:theta-from-S}.) \end{assumpintro}

-The second assumption requires an additional definition.
-Let a function $\cQ^\delta:\Lambda(G)\to\R$ be defined (up to a global additive constant) by the identity

-the consistence of this definition around each quad~$z\in\diamondsuit(G)$ easily follows from~\eqref{eq:3-terms}. \begin{assumpintro}[\Qflat] With a proper choice of global additive constants, the functions~$\cQ^\delta$ satisfy the uniform (both in space and in~$\delta$) estimate~$|\cQ^\delta(v)|=O(\delta)$. \end{assumpintro} Let us discuss the last assumption in several particular cases of s-embeddings: \begin{itemize} \item In the setup of isoradial graphs one has~$\cQ^\delta=0$ on~$G^\circ$ and~$\cQ^\delta=\delta$ on~$G^\bullet$.
+\begin{assumpintro}[\Qflat] With a proper choice of global additive constants, the functions~$\cQ^\delta$ satisfy the uniform (both in space and in~$\delta$) estimate~$|\cQ^\delta(v)|=O(\delta)$. \end{assumpintro} Let us discuss the last assumption in several particular cases of s-embeddings: \begin{itemize} \item In the setup of isoradial {grids} one has~$\cQ^\delta=0$ on~$G^\circ$ and~$\cQ^\delta=\delta$ on~$G^\bullet$.

 \item For the critical Ising model on circle patterns introduced by Lis in~\cite{Lis}, which generalizes the isoradial setup, the functions~$\cQ^\delta$ vanish on~$G^\bullet$ and are equal to (minus) the radii of the corresponding circles on~$G^\circ$.